Learning Logical Rules using Minimum Message Length: Algorithms

 \subsection{\textsc{RandomLearner}}

-As the exact MML score is difficult to optimise, this learner calculates exact MML and MDL scores for a large number of random programs, selecting programs with the smallest MML and MDL scores.
-We generate $T$ random programs for each task.
-The method of generating the random programs follows.
-For each size $1-Max\_Size$, we generate a maximum of $I$ rules of this size which conform to the syntactic bias given the task.
+As the exact MML score is difficult to optimise, this learner calculates exact MML and MDL scores for a large number of random hypotheses, selecting hypotheses with the smallest MML and MDL scores.
+We generate $T$ random hypotheses for each task.
+The method of generating the random hypotheses follows.
+For each size $1-Max\_Size$, we generate a maximum of $I$ deterministic rules of this size which conform to the syntactic bias given the task.
 Rules are constrained to only contain at most $v\_max$ variables.
-From these rules, we generate a random program.
+From these rules, we generate a random, deterministic program, $\text{det}(h)$.
 We choose a random number $c$ between 1 and $Max\_Clauses$, and randomly select $c$ rules from the set of all generated rules.
 This random set of rules is a random program.
 We repeat this $T$ times to generate all random programs.
-Specific values for $T,\ Max\_Size,\ I,\ v\_max,\ c,$ and $Max\_Clauses$ may be found in Section 6.
+We convert all programs $\text{det}(h)$ to probabilistic hypotheses $h$, scoring each as described.
+Specific values for $T,\ Max\_Size,\ I,\ v\_max,\ c,$ and $Max\_Clauses$ may be found in Section 8.1.